dsanz/liferaty-docker-images-support-demo/tutorials/03_advanced_liferay_operation.rst

   docker run --rm -it -v $(pwd)/hello-world.sh:/mnt/liferay/scripts/a.sh ...

 In this case, for all purposes, the container will see a file called ``a.sh`` located in the ``/mnt/liferay/scripts/`` directory.

+Finally, pleae note that we used ``--rm`` so the container will be automatically deleted after being stopped by docker.
+Note also that this operation is **not deleting the bind-mounted folder contents** in the host machine, which is the expectation as that part was mounted into the container filesystem, but is not *part* of the writeable layer.

 This example hooks ``hello-world.sh`` into a specific point in the container lifecycle.
 When the script gets run,